MacBook Upgrade – SSD and RAM

 Technical Background – Why SSD Before RAM?

-The main bottleneck in older MacBooks is usually not the RAM, but the classic hard drive (HDD).
+The main bottleneck in older MacBooks is usually not the RAM, but the traditional hard disk drive (HDD).
 A modern SSD provides:

-Installing an SSD is possible with almost all models up to 2015 and is the most important step when upgrading a MacBook.
+Installing an SSD is possible on almost all models up to 2015 and is the most important step in upgrading a MacBook.

 Model | Year | SSD Upgrades | RAM Upgrades |